Vietnam Airlines: Cabins

-Business class is the highest of three cabin classes offered by the airline.
+Business class is the highest of the three cabin classes offered by the airline.
 As is the case with business class cabins in most airlines, the amenities offered in this class are substantially different from economy class, and more services and products are available.
 On Airbus A321s, recliner seats are offered, laid out in a 2-2 configuration.
-The seat offers 45 inch of pitch, 10 degree of recline as well as foot and leg rest.
+The seat offers 45 inches of pitch, 10 degrees of recline as well as foot and leg rest.
 On Boeing 787s and Airbus A350s, lie-flat seats in a 1-2-1 configuration are offered.
-A 15.4 inch entertainment screen is available on the two aircraft.
+A 15.4-inch entertainment screen is available on the two aircraft.
 Seats are arranged in a reverse herringbone configuration on Boeing 787 and staggered seating is available on Airbus A350.
 Refreshments are offered on flights over 90 minutes, with hot meals available on flights that are longer than two hours.

 Vietnam Airlines' premium economy class has a wider seat width and legroom compared to Economy with 38-42 in of seat pitch and 7-8 inches of recline.
-This class is offered only on flights operated by Boeing 787 Dreamliner or Airbus A350.
+This class is offered only on flights operated by Boeing 787-9 or Airbus A350.
 On every flight featuring Premium Economy, hot meals are served with an extensive menu of Vietnamese delicacies and popular world cuisine.
 Personal care bags with essential amenities are also provided.
 Premiere brand cosmetics and aqua water are available in the restroom during longer flights.
 Refreshments are served on flights over 90 minutes, with hot meals available on flights that are longer than two hours.